WMadaraChamudini/Weather-App/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - **OpenWeatherMap** for providing weather data API
 - **Microsoft** for ASP.NET Core framework
-- **MDN Web Docs** for web development standards

 ## 📞 Support